 Trouble at the second level of pain is totally beyond any human comfort or solution.
-The pain at this level cannot be reduced or soothed by anything in this life.
+The pain at this level cannot be reduced or soothed by any comforting source in this life.
 The Christian going through this level of pain should not even try to seek comfort from man, and no sensible person should attempt in any way to comfort the sufferer.
-No sermon, no grief handling program, no human counsel, no human act can do anything to alleviate the pain in the least at this level.
+No sermon, no grief handling program, no human counsel, no human act can do anything to alleviate the pain at this level.
 I call this level of pain ‘acute suffering’.

-Job’s three friends did well for seven days and seven nights when they did not open their mouths once in their attempt to assuage his misery.
-Agony increased for Job from the minute they tried to comfort him.
+Job’s three friends did well for seven days and seven nights when they did not open their mouths to comfort their suffering friend.
+But from the minute they attempted to assuage his agony, Job’s misery only increased.
 And the result of their sincere attempts?

 The God’s Word to the Nation version says,

 This message is not for those who are suffering or may suffer this second level of trouble.
-In the life of a child of God, such trouble comes only when God knows that person can go through it safely and come out of it closer to his Savior than ever before.
+In the life of a child of God, such trouble comes only when God knows that he or she can go through it safely and come out of it closer to es Savior than ever before.
 And God takes it upon himself the full job of comforting his child in acute suffering, and all that he expects of his other children to do at this time is to quietly pray fervently for the one afflicted with this level of pain.
-Do not attempt to do anything beyond this if you don’t want to end up as another miserable and pathetic comforter.
+You should not attempt to do anything beyond praying if you don’t want to end up as another miserable and pathetic comforter.

 Acute suffering occurs when a spouse or a child dies prematurely.
 Or when a physical pain occurs with such intensity there is absolutely nothing the sufferer can do except moan and groan continuously.
-Or when a maiming accident or illness has just left a person blind, or paralyzed or handicapped seriously in some other way.
-Or when a person is just imprisoned, or in imminent danger of his life.
-Or some other tragedy from which the victim is still reeling in extreme pain.
-In all these tragedies, I say again, God will take it upon himself the full job of comforting and giving strength to the one in agony so they can somehow endure the suffering.
-And remember, God in his great mercy has so constituted the human life that no person will ever go through any suffering that is beyond his physical and mental capability to endure it.
+Or when a maiming accident or illness has just left a person blind, or paralyzed, or handicapped severely in some other way.
+Or when a person is imprisoned, or in imminent danger of es life.
+Or when a person is still reeling in extreme pain caused by some other kind of tragedy.
+In all these extremely agonizing life situations, I say again, God will take it upon himself the full job of comforting and giving strength to the one in pain so he or she can somehow endure the suffering.
+And remember, God in his great mercy has so constituted the human life that no person will ever go through any suffering that is beyond his or her physical and mental capability to endure it.

 The word for ‘temptation’ in the original Greek also means ‘testing’ or ‘adversity’.

-Now let me tell you about the first level of pain, which is the level of 99.99 percent of the pains encountered by a person as he follows Christ on the trouble-laden path to the Kingdom of God.
-As I mentioned earlier, most people have chosen to walk on the broad paths of life, and they have a faster paced walk than those who have embarked on their life journey through the narrow gate.
+Now let me tell you about the first level of pain, which is the level of 99.99 percent of the pains encountered by a person as he or she follows Christ on the trouble-laden path to the Kingdom of God.
+As I mentioned earlier, most people have chosen to walk on the broad paths of life, and they have a faster-paced walk than those who have embarked on their life journey through the narrow gate.

 At this first level of pain, the suffering person can do many things to reduce his pain.
-And people around him can also do several things to help the afflicted person suffer less pain.
-This is the level where the sufferer perhaps is settling down after going through the agony of a tragedy, or he or she is going through some personal crisis, but they have enough strength to go about their work and daily routines.
+And people around him or her can also do several things to help the afflicted person suffer less pain.
+This is the level where the sufferer perhaps is settling down after going through the agony of a tragedy, or he or she is going through some personal crisis, but e has enough strength to go about es work and daily routines.

 This then, O child of God who may be suffering right now even as you are reading this message, is what you should do as your first act of enduring your affliction.

-Alcohol is the coping mechanism that is probably the most resorted to by people wearied by longdrawn troubles – troubles that continue unabated for months and years.
-After an initial struggle to surmount them or endure them, the suffering person feels he couldn’t cope anymore and desperately looks for some soothing way out.
-And what camouflages pain as immediately as alcohol?
+Alcohol is the coping mechanism that is probably the most resorted to by people wearied by long-drawn troubles – troubles that continue unabated for months and years.
+After an initial struggle to surmount them or endure them, the suffering person feels e couldn’t cope anymore and desperately looks for some soothing way out.
+And what camouflages pain so immediately as alcohol?
 Even the Bible recommends alcohol for the one – certainly not a Christian – who is about to suffer some miserable form of death.
-(See Proverbs 31:6-7) I suppose it is ok for such person to drink and forget his misery because his situation is so absolutely hopeless that nothing is going to save him anymore, whether he drinks or not.
+Proverbs 31:6-7 I suppose it is ok for such person to drink and forget es misery because es situation is so absolutely hopeless that nothing is going to save him or her anymore, whether e drinks or not.
 But for the rest of us, to drink alcohol to tide over our unhappy state, or to try to palliate our suffering by numbing our pain sensors is but sheer folly that surely would lead to an increased intensity of trouble.

 ‘And God is faithful; he will not let you be tempted beyond what you can bear.’